John-Dean/DepthAI-V2V-PoseNet/README.md

 Run the following:
 `python3 main.py`
 This should spawn a window of the depth camera output, where the person is highlighted in blue and the background in red.
+To orient this correctly the camera should be placed so it's 90degrees to the right (so the cable comes out the left side).
-Using the blue pointcloud a center point is generated which is passed to V2VPoseNet along with a cropped pointcloud.
+Using the blue pointcloud a center point is generated which is passed to V2VPoseNet along with a cropped pointcloud, and the output is then displayed.

 ## Original V2VPoseNet authors